SAZZZO99/Student-Database-Management-System/README.md

 Update- Updates any changes applied to that particular given user.<br />
 Delete- Deletes the entire dataset selected.<br />
 Display- Views the entries till date.<br />
+Here is how the Exit button works:<br />